 Muhlenkamp & Company does not subscribe to the philosophy that stocks can be acquired and held forever.
 We purchase stocks that we generally hold for three or more years.
 While short-term swings in the marketplace are not ignored, they are subordinate to the quest for long-term values.
-We will sell a stock when we believe the company’s intrinsic value has been fully realized by the market,disappoint, growth prospects dim due to changing market or economic conditions, the company falls short of expectations, or we find a better investment.
-We may purchase fixed- or debt from time to time as substitutes for stocks when we determine that market conditions warrant their purchase.
+We will sell a stock when we believe the company’s intrinsic value has been fully realized by the market, earnings disappoint, growth prospects dim due to changing market or economic conditions, the company falls short of expectations, or we find a better investment.
+We may purchase fixed-income or debt securities from time to time as substitutes for stocks when we determine that market conditions warrant their purchase.

-Historically, common stocks have outperformed other types of investments; however,will fluctuate in the short term.
+Historically, common stocks have outperformed other types of investments; however, stock prices will fluctuate in the short term.
 Like any investments, the investments we manage are subject to risks.
 The value of your investments can go up or down.
 This means that you could lose money.
-The risks in our investment approach are as follows:
+The principal risks in our investment approach are as follows:

 Small- and Medium-Sized Companies Risks

-There is a possibility that companies or other issuers whose our clients own may fail to pay their debts (including the debt owed to holders of their ). of companies with poor credit ratings generally will be subject to higher .
+There is a possibility that companies or other issuers whose bonds our clients own may fail to pay their debts (including the debt owed to holders of their bonds).
+Bonds of companies with poor credit ratings generally will be subject to higher risk.

 We select stocks based upon their potential for long-term growth; however, there can be no assurance that the objective will be met.
 Our investments are subject to risks that affect common stocks in general, such as economic conditions and adverse changes (generally increases) in interest rates.
-Investments in stocks are subject to the that the market may never realize their value, or their prices may go down.
-Short-term often accompanies a long-term approach to investing.
+Investments in stocks are subject to the risk that the market may never realize their value, or their prices may go down.
+Short-term volatility often accompanies a long-term approach to investing.
 These and other factors could adversely affect your investment.
-Generally speaking, we are willing to weather short-term price ( ) for long- term gains, and tax considerations reinforce this position.
-We judge ourselves on returns after taxes and .
+Generally speaking, we are willing to weather short-term price risk (volatility) for long- term gains, and tax considerations reinforce this position.
+We judge ourselves on returns after taxes and inflation.

 Bond Market Risks